Settlement vs. Trial in San Diego Personal Injury Cases

 Our San Diego personal injury attorneys consider multiple strategic factors when evaluating whether a settlement offer is fair or a trial is worth pursuing:

-• Strength of presenting evidence - A strong liability case (clear negligence, excellent documentation) favors trial; a weaker case may favor settlement
+• Strength of evidence — A strong liability case (clear negligence, excellent documentation) favors trial; a weaker case may favor settlement.
+Learn more about proving liability in personal injury cases.

 • Defendant credibility — A defendant with a poor reputation or prior history of negligence may fare badly with a San Diego jury